matchd-ch/matchd-backend/README.md

 ```

 The variables are used as _boosts_ in the searching process; each variable increases the relevance / importance of the related topic.
-The highest score value per match type is calculated based on a subset of those variables, such score is used to normalise the retrieved serch results, also called _hits_.
+The highest score value is calculated based on a subset of those variables, such score is used to normalise the retrieved serch results, also called _hits_.

 The system uses _elasticsearch_ to perform the search (via the Wagtail search backend) and uses the _score_ values provided in the results to calculate the final score list.
-A _match mapper_ is then used to match each element of the score list to a desired list of targets (e.g. match map Student to Job Posting, Company to Student, etc).
+A _match mapper_ is then used to match each element of the score list to a desired list of targets (e.g. match map Student to Job Posting).

 ## Test Data